arshea-02/arshea-02/README.md

-### Hi there 👋 I am Arshea Atif, a student who's new to learn GitHub.
-I'm currently learning Python and its liberaries pandas, numpy and matplotlib.
-I'm passionate about Data Science.
-I have completed a few pyhthon projects from FreeCodeCamp.
+### Hi there 👋 I am Arshea Atif, a student who's getting familier with GitHub.

 <!--